ctoutant/ipmxusb-win/README.md

 - Copy `usbip.exe`, `usbip_vhci.sys`, `usbip_vhci.inf`, `usbip_vhci.cer`, `usbip_vhci.cat` into a folder in target machine
   - You can find `usbip.exe`, `usbip_vhci.sys`, `usbip_vhci.cer`, `usbip_vhci.inf` in output folder after build or on [release](https://github.com/cezanne/usbip-win/releases) page.
   - `usbip_vhci.cat` can be found from `usbip_vhci` subfolder of output folder
-- Install USB/IP vhci driver
+- Install USB/IP VHCI driver
   - Start Device manager
   - Choose "Add Legacy Hardware" from the "Action" menu.
-  - Select 'Install the hardware that I manually select from the list'.
+  - Select "Install the hardware that I manually select from the list".
-  - Click 'Next'.
+  - Click "Next".
-  - Click 'Have Disk', click 'Browse', choose the copied folder, and click OK.
+  - Click "Have Disk", click "Browse", choose the copied folder, and click "OK".
-  - Click on the 'USB/IP VHCI, and then click Next.
+  - Click on the "USB/IP VHCI", and then click "Next".
-  - Click Finish at 'Completing the Add/Remove Hardware Wizard.'
+  - Click Finish at "Completing the Add/Remove Hardware Wizard".
 - Attach a remote USB device
   - `> usbip.exe attach -r <usbip server ip> -b 2-2`